 Your maternity leave can begin at the earliest 16 weeks before your expected delivery date, and it must end at the latest 20 weeks after the child is born.
 The maximum length of a maternity leave is 18 weeks, and it can start either before or after your child is born—that’s up to you.

-Your paternity leave can begin the week your child is born, and it must end at the latest 78 weeks after delivery.
+Your paternity leave can begin the week your child is born or adopted, and it must end at the latest 78 weeks later.
 It’s up to you when to take your paternity leave during this time.
-The maximum length of a paternity leave is five consecutive weeks.
+The maximum length of a paternity leave is five continuous weeks.

-If you are a biological parent, your parental leave can begin the week the child is born and must end at the latest 85 weeks after the child is born.
-If you are an adoptive parent, your parental leave can begin the week you receive the child or the week you leave Quebec to pick her up and must end at the latest 85 weeks after you receive the child.
+Your parental leave can begin the week the child is born or adopted and must usually end at the latest 85 weeks later..
 The maximum length of a parental leave is 65 continuous weeks.

 Usually, these leaves are taken on a continuous basis, that is, without interruption, unless you make different arrangements with your employer.
 There are some exceptions where you can divide your leave without making arrangements with your employer.
 Finally, you don’t have to take all of the days you are allowed to if you don’t want to.